 This module is suitable for continuing professional development across the spectrum of newly-qualified and experienced social workers and in the context of meeting professional, ethical standards.

-Qualified social workers registered with the Health & Care Professions Council (HCPC).
+Qualified social workers registered with Social Work England.

 The Faculty of Health, Education, Medicine and Social Care is the largest in ARU, with over 7,000 students.
 Our Faculty is teeming with expertise and primed to meet the demand for creating health professionals, teachers, doctors, scientists and educators for the three districts we serve: Chelmsford, Cambridge and Peterborough.